vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Pad.).
 Nandāvrata-begin in Sr. on 3rd, 4th, 5th, 6th, 8th, 9th, 11th or

-pūrnimā; for one year; performer to subsist by nakta method; worship of Devi with different flowers and naivedya under twelve different names in the twelve months; japa of mantra (“om Nande Nandini sarvārthasādhini namaḥ') 100 or 1000 times; performer is freed from sins and becomes a king; KKV 424-429, HV II.
+pūrṇimā; for one year; performer to subsist by nakta method; worship of Devi with different flowers and naivedya under twelve different names in the twelve months; japa of mantra (“om Nande Nandini sarvārthasādhini namaḥ') 100 or 1000 times; performer is freed from sins and becomes a king; KKV 424-429, HV II.
 832-836 (from Devīpurāṇa),

 KR 288-293.
 Nandūsaptami--Begin on 7th of Mārg. su.; tithivrata; for a year;